aws-solutions/serverless-bot-framework/README.md

 ## Known Behavior

-When you choose Amazon Lex for the `BotBrain` parameter, updating the CloudFormation stack will not update the chatbot in Amazon Lex.
+When using the 'Leave Feedback' intent, the bot only accepts one-word feedback.

 ---